kunstmusik/blue-manual/docs/users/reference/soundObjects/objectBuilder.md

 generated in the same manner as the [PythonObject](../pythonObject) and as the [ExternalObject](../external) .

+!!! note
-Note: The code completion feature using ctrl-shift-space for values from the UI that is available in BlueSynthBuilder is also available in this SoundObject.
+    The code completion feature using ctrl-shift-space for values from the UI that is available in BlueSynthBuilder is also available in this SoundObject.

 ![](../../../images/objectBuilderUI.png)